 What is the Importance of a Good Explainer Video Script?

 Writing a script is similar to building the framework for your video.
-It offers the overall plot of the explainer video.
+It offers the overall plot of the 3D explainer videos.
 Also, it assists you in determining the order and necessary creation of the images for your story.

 An engaging story will keep your audience interested.
 All the facts you describe in your video will enable the viewer in grasping the significant new topic you are introducing to them if the pacing and presentation of the ideas follow a logical sequence.
 You wouldn’t have anything without fantastic storytelling.
 Don’t rush this process because it’s difficult to improve a video that has poor storytelling at the beginning.